marknokes/cache-using-gzip/src/readme.txt

 Automatic updates should work generally smoothly, but we still recommend you back up your site.

 == Changelog ==

+= 2.7.1 =

+* Bugfix: Issue caching homepage when set to display latest posts instead of static page

 = 2.7 =